 To install a Philips Hue pendant light please first view the included installation instructions.

 It’s recommended to use an electrician for the installation.
 If you want to do it yourself make sure to first turn off the electricity to your lights from the main switchboard.

 Test the old lamp by using a multimeter that it has been isolated.
 Remove your old lamp by disconnecting the electrical cables and then unscrewing it from your ceiling.

 Use the included bracket on the Phoenix pendant to screw it to the gyprock ceiling (also known as plasterboard) using suitable screws.
 You will need to supply your own screws to suit your ceiling.
 It’s best to use gyprock screws unless you are screwing into wooden battens then a normal wood screw will be fine.

 Pull through your electrical wiring and terminate into the Philips Hue Phoenix terminal block.
-Depending where you live the color of the cables may mean something different.
+Depending on where you live the color of the cables may mean something different.